 The must-see beaches in the North of Mallorca ⛱

 After spending some time in the southern part of the island, we took the road to the north, and more precisely to the city of Inca where we had our third hotel.
-The south was yet very beautiful, but the north is also very pretty.
+The south was very beautiful, but the north was also very pretty.
 Here are some of the must-see places in the northern part of the island.

 Regarding the beaches we visited, there is Agulla beach.
-This beach has fine golden sand, turquoise and transparent waters and has an unspoiled setting.
+This beach has fine golden sand, turquoise, and transparent waters and has an unspoiled setting.

 The next one is Formentor beach.
 Known for its crystal-clear waters and for the magnificent landscape that surrounds it, Formentor Beach is regularly on the podium of the rankings of the most beautiful beaches in Spain and Europe.